Supsource/90DaysDSA/README.md

 ## 90 Days of DSA Roadmap [![Build Status](https://travis-ci.org/nannou-org/guide.svg?branch=master)](https://github.com/Supsource/90DaysDSA)

-**Day 1 & 2 :**  Learn about space and time complexity.
+**Day 1 & 2 :**  Learn about **space and time complexity**.
 One of the most important part of programming is knowing the complexity of the code you writing.
 ##### Resources
 - [Theory](https://www.geeksforgeeks.org/time-complexity-and-space-complexity/) - by Geeksforgeeks
 - [Video Lecture](https://www.youtube.com/watch?v=mV3wrLBbuuE) - By Kunal Kushwaha